 It was quite amazing how far one product could go, by 2009, his business was producing 200,000 Lemon Myrtle soap per annum, plus there were sales of pure Lemon Myrtle essential oil, Lemon Myrtle air freshener and other Lemon Myrtle products.
 This business was called Refreshed Lemon Myrtle.

 Mike Dean, whose family is credited with establishing Tea Tree oil around the world, joined Greg’s company in 2008.
-Mike was able to establish distribution of Greg’s products in the USA and UK during 2008.
+Mike was able to establish distribution for Greg’s products in the USA and UK during 2008.
 By late 2009, Greg sadly but correctly felt the company had peaked and decided to sell his majority stake in the Lemon Myrtle business.

 Lemon Myrtle Essential Oil Now